unraid/docs/docs/unraid-os/manual/changing-the-flash-device.md

 You may replace your original registration key at any time.
 After replacing your license key once, you may replace your key using the online automated method after a further period of 12 months.

-Should you need to replace it again within that 12 month period, please send an email to <licensing@support.unraid.net> to discuss your options.
-For expedited service, please email in with your old and new USB GUIDs and purchasing email.
+Should you need to replace it again within that 12 month period, use the contact form at <https://unraid.net/contact>.
+For expedited service, please include in your message the old and new USB GUIDs, as well as the license and email address used at the moment of purchase.

 :::important